kairosity/mp3-snapathon/README.md

 ## 3. Approved File Extensions

+The application limits the type of files that can be uploaded to a pre-approved subset.
+This was achieved by using a config instruction: ```app.config['UPLOAD_EXTENSIONS'] = ['.jpg', '.png', '.gif', '.svg', '.jpeg']``` Which was then referenced in all methods dealing with uploaded files: the compete(), the edit_profile() and the register() functions.

-I added an array of approved filename extensions as an added layer of security, and one that also ensures the files uploaded can be displayed as images.
-I added ```app.config['UPLOAD_EXTENSIONS'] = ['.jpg', '.png', '.gif', '.svg', '.jpeg']``` to my configuration variables and if a user attempte to upload any other extension type, the application throws a 415 error.
+If a user attempts to upload any other extension type, the application throws a 415 error:

+        file_extension = os.path.splitext(photo.filename)[1]
+            if file_extension not in app.config['UPLOAD_EXTENSIONS']:
+                abort(400, "Sorry that file extension is not allowed.
+Please reformat your image to one of the following acceptable file types: jpg, svg, jpeg, png or gif")

+This further limits the ability of users with malicious intent to upload damaging files to the database.

 ## 4. Uploaded file size

-The application only allows files under 540KBs to be uploaded, this has the dual purpose of ensuring faster page loading times, and ensuring that users with malicious intent cannot upload large programs.
+The application only allows files under 560KBs to be uploaded.
+This is a useful validation for two reasons: it stops overly massive images from being uploaded that would slow the application down, and it stops a decent amount of potential security threats where hackers upload malicious programmes.

+This was achieved using a config instruction: ```app.config['MAX_CONTENT_LENGTH'] = 750 * 750``` Flask automatically halts any large requests and returns a 413 status code.

+Rejecting large files was straightforward, however Flask has big issues returning the appropriate error message and page.

 ## 5. Validating file contents